How to Nail Your User Testing Process

 - Next steps

-User testing is a great way to improve your products, and see your prototypes in action.
+User testing is a great way to improve your digital product design process, and see your prototypes in action.
 There are many ways to approach it depending on your goals.
 The above highlights some best practices to follow based on some of our in-house processes and lessons learned from our professional experience.

 Remember that it’s not a standalone process, and it should form one component of your UX approach.
 Complement user testing with other UX research methods.
 Test, learn, iterate, and get ready to nail your product design!